MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 - Does the form include all fields linked to attributes of a selected entity that are mandatory to create or update a record?
 - Are all required attributes labeled as required="required" in HTML?

+## Form submission processing

+Once the form is submitted, the submitted values can be found in **Submissions** section of Form editor.
+It may take up to few minutes before the entities targeted by the form are updated and the submission moves from *Pending* to *Success* state.

+The following Contact or Lead attributes are automatically updated by the form submission only if a new record is created:

+- msdynmkt_emailid
+- msdynmkt_customerjourneyid
+- msdynmkt_marketingformid
+- ownerid
+- owningbusinessunit (if BU feature is enabled)
+- subject (only for leads) - form name is used as the value

+The above listed attributes are not updated in case of updating an existing record with form submission.

 ## Advanced form customization